ybertot/pi-agm/README.md

 # Displaying theorems in Coq

-## Coq installed through opam (works with coq-8.6 and coq-8.7)
+## Coq installed through opam (last checked with coq 8.11 and interval 4.0)

 If you installed coq through opam, you can compile the whole library and install it by typing

     opam repo add coq-released http://coq.inria.fr/opam/released
+    opam install coq-pi-agm

+If you want to compile your own copy of the files, you can perform the following actions

+    opam repo add coq-released http://coq.inria.fr/opam/released
     opam install coq-interval
-    opam install coq-pi-agm
+    coq_makefile -f _CoqProject -o Makefile
+    make

-You can see the main theorems by launching the <code>coqtop</code> and typing the following commands:
+You can see the main theorems by launching the <code>coqtop</code> program and typing the following commands:

     Require Import agm.hrounding_correct agm.agmpi agm.alg2 agm.rounding2.